 - Use Specially Formulated Stone Cleaning Products

-There will be times when pH neutral cleaners are simply not strong enough for the task at hand.
-For these situations, there are alkaline cleaning products capable of removing heavy dirt, oil, grease stains, and excess sealant due to over-application.
-However, this type of product should be used only by people with experience and knowledge.
+For these situations, there are alkaline-based cleaning products capable of removing heavy dirt, oil, grease stains, and excess sealant due to over-application.
+However, these harsh cleaners should be used with care or by people with experience and knowledge.

-If you don't have a specially formulated stone cleaning product and need to clean your stone surfaces, opt for a pH neutral cleaner to guarantee that it's not acidic or too alkaline to cause any negative effect.
+If you don't have a specially formulated stone cleaning product, then use a pH-neutral cleaner since it's not too acidic or basic and won't cause any negative effects.

 - Use Different Color Rags for Each Surface

 Using specialized stone cleaners might not be enough if you're using the same rag for all your surfaces.
-If the rag is not rinsed out and cleaned thoroughly, then you're most likely using a rag that's contaminated with left over chemicals to clean other surfaces.
+If the rag is not rinsed out and cleaned thoroughly, then you're most likely using a contaminated towel with leftover chemicals to clean other surfaces.

 To solve this problem, we recommend using a different color rag for each type of surface and cleaner.
-This is a simple version of what the professional cleaning industry has been doing for the last couple of years with their cleaning tools in an effort to avoid cross-contamination and control any possible infection.
+This is a simple version of what the professional cleaning industry has been doing for years to organize their cleaning tools in an effort to avoid cross-contamination.

-When implementing your own color-coded program, try matching the color of each rag with the color of the bottle or chemical you plan to use it with.
-For example, if the bottle of your stone safe cleaner happens to be green, consider matching it up with a green rag.
+For example, if the bottle of your stone-safe cleaner happens to be green, consider matching it up with a green rag.
 Also, try buying bright-colored rags.
-This way you will know when it's time to buy a new pack of rags when they fade into a dull color.
+This way, you will know when it's time to buy a new pack when they fade into a dull color.

 - If You Only Have One Rag, Make Sure It's Properly Sanitized

-If you only have a single rag for all surfaces and urgently need to clean, or if color-coding isn't the thing for you, it's crucial to properly sanitize you cleaning rags to avoid cross-contamination.
+If you only have a single rag for all your surfaces and urgently need to clean them, or if color-coding isn't for you, it's crucial to sanitize your cleaning rags to avoid cross-contamination.

-To achieve this, start by washing your rag in the washer at a temperature of at least 140 to 150 degrees.
-If your washer doesn't reach those temperatures, try boiling your rags in a large stock pot.
-This will get rid of any germs or left-over chemicals from previous cleaning sessions.
-Let your rag dry in the sun, as ultraviolet rays act as a natural disinfectant.
+Clean your rags in the washer at a temperature of at least 140 to 150 degrees.
+If your washer doesn't reach those temperatures, try boiling your rags in a large stockpot.

-- Have Your Cleaning Products and Tools
+- Let Cleaning Crews Use Your Stone Cleaning Solutions and Tools

-Finally, have your own cleaning products and tools and make them available to your cleaning company if you plan on hiring them to do the job for you.
-By directly giving them the proper cleaning products and specifying which tools to use on each surface, you will know for sure your stone surfaces are being safely sanitized and your investment is safe.
+If necessary, lend these cleaning tools to the cleaning company if you plan on hiring them to clean your home.
+By equipping them with the right hard surface cleaning products and specifying which tools to use on each surface, you'll know that your hard surfaces are clean and protected.

 For more information on maintaining your stone surfaces or hard surfaces in general, contact us at (520) 918-0500.
-If you feel your stone surfaces need professional help, Sir Grout has expert staff ready to provide you with the right restoration services for your home or business, at a fair price.
+If you feel your stone surfaces need professional help, Sir Grout Tucson has expert technicians ready to provide you with the right hard surface restoration services for your home or business at a fair price.

-to find a Sir Grout near you and schedule a free in-home consultation.
+Check our location to find a Sir Grout Tucson near you and schedule a free in-home consultation.
 Subscribe to our newsletter to learn more about our latest ongoing promotions.

 If you found this article helpful then let us know in the comments section below.
 Likewise, feel free to share it using the share options below.
 Want us to cover another topic of your interest pertaining to Hard Surface Restoration?
 If so, then like us and follow us on social media, and post to any of our social media profiles the topic you'd like us to discuss: Facebook Sir Grout Tucson, Instagram @sirgrouttucsonaz, and Twitter @SirGrout.